BioID-GmbH/BWS-Android/README.md

 ## Setup

 To successfully run this sample app, you need to have access to an existing BWS installation.
 If you don't have this access you can [register for a trial instance][trial].
+Please also take a look at the [Developer Documentation][developer].

 After you have access to the BioID Web Service (BWS) you can continue to create and configure your client app.